 - ESA Space Solutions will provide 100% funding of up to €200K to each winning team.

-- Ideas must relate to services on Earth, and must be relevant to future operations in space.
+- Ideas must relate to products/services on Earth, and must be relevant to future operations in space.

 - Ideas can also involve satellite data, space technologies, or spin-outs of technologies derived from space.
 For example, ideas could involve satellite imagery for elevation models at mining sites, satellite navigation to accurately guide autonomous machinery, and SatCom to provide communications in remote areas, but this is not essential.

-- Each team will need to define a business roadmap, which should explain the exploitation of the proposed service in space, following successful exploitation on Earth.
+- Each team will need to define a business roadmap, which should explain the exploitation of the proposed product/service in space, following successful exploitation on Earth.

 How to Apply

-To be eligible for funding, your team must be based in one of the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden and Switzerland.
+To be eligible for funding, your team must be based in one of the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden and Switzerland.
 Teams can involve non-European entities, but their contribution to the study cannot be funded by ESA.
-Please note that teams based in the UK are not eligible for funding through this opportunity.
-Instead, UK teams are invited to submit an Activity Pitch Questionnaire for a Feasibility Study to email@example.com.
+Please note that teams based in the UK and Germany are not eligible for funding through this opportunity.
+Instead, British and German teams are invited to submit an Activity Pitch Questionnaire for a Feasibility Study to firstname.lastname@example.org.
 Click here for more information.

 If you are looking for a partner and are interested in knowing more about Space Resources, please join this LinkedIn Group.

-- Register your team on esa-star today!
-If your team is made up of more than one company or organisation, each member will need to register.
+- Register your team on esa-star Registration today!
+If your team is made up of more than one company or organisation, each entity will need to register.

-- When the Tender launches on 19 April 2021, visit esa-star and search for this Space Resources opportunity to download the official documents.
-The official documents will include a proposal template, a draft contract, and additional information about this opportunity.
+- When the Tender launches on 19 April 2021, visit esa-star Publication and search for this Space Resources opportunity to download the official documents.
+The official documents will include a statement of work, a proposal template, a draft contract, and additional information about this opportunity.